oolonek/lotus-project-website/content/post/WD-query-example/index.md

 <!--more-->

-The folowing Wikidata SPAQRL query willl retrieve all compounds found in taxa whose parent taxon name is _"Virola"._
+The folowing Wikidata SPAQRL query will retrieve all compounds found in taxa whose parent taxon name is _"Virola"._

 <div class="container">